OctopusDeploy/blog/blog/2019-10/operations-runbooks/index.md

 With Runbooks, the overview and task lists show us the exact operations and their runs performed separately, giving us a true picture of the state of our website.

-## Operation Runbooks in Octopus Deploy
+## Operations Runbooks in Octopus Deploy

-Operation Runbooks can be accessed from within a project.
+Operations Runbooks can be accessed from within a project.
 This means you can keep everything related to running an application together.
-If you have operations that apply to your infrastructure only and are not necessarily related to an application, like cleaning up files on machines, we suggest you create a separate project for these types of operations.
+If you have operational tasks that apply to your infrastructure only and are not necessarily related to an application, like cleaning up files on machines, we suggest you create a separate project for these types of operations.

 In the project menu, everything related to deployments is under a new **Deployments** menu-item.
 Runbooks are under the **Operations** menu, and you can expect to see this section grow as we add new Operations in the future.
 Resources that can be shared between Deployments and Operations are outside of these areas.